gargpriyam21/Shopify-Data-Science-Challenge-Summer-2022/README.md

 ## Data Analysis

-For data analysis, firstly i calculated the AOV(Average Order Value) of the data and checked that indeed the AOV is $3145.13.
+For data analysis, firstly, I calculated the AOV(Average Order Value) of the data and checked that the AOV is $3145.13.

-On futher analysis I checked the normal distribution of the data and according to the figure, we can see that the data is left skewded i.e. the data is highly inclined to one side. **A major cause for the increase in the mean value**.
+On further analysis, I checked the normal distribution of the data, and according to the figure, we can see that the data is left-skewed, i.e., the information is highly inclined to one side. **A significant cause for the increase in the mean value**.

 ![imgs/1.png](imgs/1.png)

-To further investigate, I decided to plot the order amount of the data per the date of the order and found that there are many outliers that are causiing the skewness of the data **magenta** and the **orange** points.
+To further investigate, I decided to plot the order amount of the data per the date of the order and found that many outliers are causing the skewness of the data **magenta** and the **orange** points.

 ![imgs/2.png](imgs/2.png)

-The source of these outliers came out to be shop ID 42 and 78.
+The source of these outliers came out to be shop IDs 42 and 78.

-- For Shop ID 42, it is found that the shop is taking multiple orders of amount $704000 and 2000 items.
+- For Shop ID 42, it is found that the shop is taking multiple orders of $704000 and 2000 items.

 ![imgs/3.png](imgs/3.png) ![imgs/5.png](imgs/5.png)

-- For Shop ID 78, it is found that the shop is are sellig very expensive sneakers.
+- For Shop ID 78, it is found that the shop is are selling costly sneakers.

 ![imgs/4.png](imgs/4.png) ![imgs/6.png](imgs/6.png)

-The complete analysis to the data can be found at the [Notebook](https://github.com/gargpriyam21/Shopify-Data-Science-Challenge-Summer-2022/blob/master/Question%201/Shopify_Data_Science_Intern_Challenge.ipynb)
+The complete analysis of the data can be found at the [Notebook](https://github.com/gargpriyam21/Shopify-Data-Science-Challenge-Summer-2022/blob/master/Question%201/Shopify_Data_Science_Intern_Challenge.ipynb)

 # Questions